 Applicants are notified in mid-March regarding their status each year.
 We will post the Admissions Packet to the “Selected” menu option.
 Please see the other menu items on the left related to preparing to live and study in Cairo and Amman.

-We have a wonderful group of Fellows in Amman for the 2016-2017 year.
+We have a wonderful group of Fellows in Cairo for the 2017-2018 year.
 You are welcome to review their bios below.
 Helpful information for those currently in the program can be viewed in the “Current” menu option.

 Sam Dinger graduated from Georgetown University in 2011 with a BS in International Politics and Arab Studies and is currently a PhD student in the Department of Sociology at New York University.
 His dissertation research is an ethnographic study of the relationships among humanitarian aid, infrastructures, and local governance in the management of the Syrian refugee crisis in Lebanon's Beqaa valley.
 He previously studied Arabic at Georgetown, NYU, and the University of Alexandria in Egypt.

 Alice Duesdieker completed her MA in Middle Eastern Studies at Harvard University in 2017.
 In her master’s program, she focused on education in the Middle East – from colonialism to the role that gender and refugee status plays in contemporary educational opportunities.
 Professionally, she is also interested in the intersection of technology and international development.
 Alice received her BA in Middle Eastern History from UC Berkeley.